madvn/infotheory/README.md

     pip install infotheory

-On MacOS, upgrade to MacOS-Mojave and update Xcode.
+On MacOS, upgrade to MacOS-Mojave (or later) and update Xcode.
 You might have to set these environment variables from your terminal.

     export CXXFLAGS="-mmacosx-version-min=10.9"
     export LDFLAGS="-mmacosx-version-min=10.9"